oasis-tcs/tosca-specs/tosca_2_0/TOSCA-v2.0.md

 - property_definitions: represents the optional map of property definitions for the artifact type.

-#### Derivation rules

-During Artifact Type derivation the keyname definitions follow these
+During artifact type derivation the keyname definitions follow these
 rules:

 - mime_type: a new definition is unrestricted and will overwrite the one